Polly Higgins: Awards

 Eradicating Ecocide was voted non-fiction winner of the national People's Book Prize in 2011.
 Higgins delivered the Rachel Carson Memorial Lecture in 2012.
 She held an honorary (non-academic) Arne Naess Professorship at the University of Oslo (2013–14) and received an honorary doctorate from the Business School Lausanne, Switzerland (2013).
 She was awarded an honorary fellowship of the Royal Scottish Geographical Society in 2018.
-Her other awards include Polarbröd's Utstickarpriset for Future Leadership (2016) and a Slovakian Ekotopfilm Award (2017).
+Her other awards include Polarbröd's Utstickarpriset for Future Leadership (2016) and a Slovak Ekotopfilm Award (2017).